cystema/PlushCV/README.md

 A **one-page**, **two asymmetric column** resume template in **XeTeX** that caters particularly to  Computer Science students.
 Has a bunch of font options as listed in Preview.
 Inspired by [**deedy-resume**](https://github.com/deedy/Deedy-Resume).

-Easiest way to create your own is to use the Overleaf template (coming soon) linked below to edit and compile.
+Easiest way to create your own is to use the [Overleaf template](https://www.overleaf.com/latex/templates/plushcv/jybpnsftmdkf) to edit and compile.

 All fonts used are free and open source.